Powerful Visible Patterned Events

 We have terrorists in multiple settings around the globe who are almost all aimed at hurting people from another tribe or group in their terrorist behavior, and who aren’t doing it for any personal alignment or behavior.

-Gaza damage was based on anger.
+Some of the most obvious Gaza damage was based on anger.
 It was clearly directed at people from the Israeli tribe who lived there next to Gaza.
-We can see from the video evidence how that violence happened.
+We can see from the video evidence that was created on that October day how that violence happened.

-We saw very clearly what the Hamas group did as terrorists to people from the other group because of their inter group anger and inter group hatred — and because of deeply felt and openly expressed inter group animosity that openly existed between the actual groups who live in that portion of the world — who were there, involved, and available to be included and attacked on that evil, damaging, and horrible day.
+We saw very clearly what the Hamas group did as terrorists to people from the other group because of their inter group anger and inter group hatred — and because of deeply felt and openly expressed inter group animosity that openly existed between the actual groups who lived there who were there, involved, and available to be included and attacked on that evil, damaging, and horrible day.

-We need everyone to recognize, and know, and understand what actually just happened on October 7 there.
-People often try to describe different behavior after the fact, when evil is done in a setting and the people who deny evil behavior are often believed by other people if there is no proof that they’re wrong, and evil happened.
+We need everyone who is wondering about the reaction from Israel to that setting to recognize, and know, and see and understand what actually just happened on October 7 there.
+People often try to describe different behavior after the fact, when evil is done in a setting and the people who deny the evil behavior are often believed by other people if there is no proof that they’re wrong, and no proof that evil happened.

 Video has brought significant levels of exposure and documentation, and very useful and important verification to some sets of events in our country that has helped remove the doubt about whether those events happened.
 It’s given us a perspective for dealing with future events.
 That video reinforced verification component was extremely true and important for Gaza and what happened there.

-We don’t need to guess, hypothesize, theorize, speculate, or debate in unrelated settings after the fact about the major components of those attacks or the behaviors involved for those people in Gaza.
+We don’t need to guess, hypothesize, theorize, speculate, or debate in unrelated settings after the fact about the major components of those attacks or about the explicit behaviors involved for those people in Gaza on that day.
 We can see on that video what actually happened for too many of the people there.
 We can see who did it.
-We can see what they were clearly intending as they did what they did.
+We can see what they were clearly intending to do as they did what they did.

 The facts are clear and beyond debate.

-The events were clearly recorded so that no one can say later in other distant settings that those behaviors by that set of terrorists were either misunderstood, exaggerated, or falsified for the people involved.
+The events on that day were clearly recorded so that no one can say later in other distant settings that those behaviors by that set of terrorists were either misunderstood, exaggerated, or falsified for the people involved.

 We know what happened and we know who it happened to.